Tests of general relativity: Strong field tests

 The very strong gravitational fields that are present close to black holes, especially those supermassive black holes which are thought to power active galactic nuclei and the more active quasars, belong to a field of intense active research.
 Observations of these quasars and active galactic nuclei are difficult, and interpretation of the observations is heavily dependent upon astrophysical models other than general relativity or competing fundamental theories of gravitation, but they are qualitatively consistent with the black hole concept as modeled in general relativity.

 Binary pulsars

+Pulsars are rapidly rotating neutron stars which emit regular radio pulses as they rotate.
+As such they act as clocks which allow very precise monitoring of their orbital motions.
+Due to their strong gravitational fields, short period orbits, and high orbital speeds, relativistic effects are much larger and easier to measure in pulsar data than they are in the solar system.
+These effects can then be compared to the predictions of general relativity.

+Relativistic effects visible in pulsar orbits include: